OSSimulation/iOS-artwork/README.md

 ### VERSION HISTORY

+    v1.7 02/05/2012 - (CURRENT) Test support for iOS6.1, too.
+All is well.
-    v1.6 12/13/2012 - (CURRENT) Bugfix: properly handle iOS6 greyscale images.
+    v1.6 12/13/2012 - Bugfix: properly handle iOS6 greyscale images.
 Their byte alignment is different. v1.5 09/21/2012 - Support iOS6.0.0!
 Major rewrite to support multiple styles of artwork file. v1.4 04/15/2012 - Support iOS 5.1
     v1.3 10/05/2011 - Support iOS 5!!!
-    v1.2 10/04/2011 - fix major issues with premultiplied alpha and greyscale packaged images. support image flags. fix bugs in create. v1.1  8/21/2011 - fix problems with the 4.3.2 artwork files (and update them to 4.3.3) v1.0  7/07/2011 - support iOS 4.3. support Emoji files. v0.9 12/06/2010 - massive rewrite to support iOS 4.2.1 files.
-Totally new generator script based on cracking mach-o files. v0.8  9/13/2010 - support iPhone OS 4.1.0 and 3.2.0 artwork files. v0.7 12/07/2008 - support iPhone OS 2.2.0 artwork files from UIKit v0.6  7/28/2008 - support other image formats besides RGBA.
-Fix a filename-related bug (used relative name instead of absolute.) v0.5  7/25/2008 - add support for MobilePhone images, and clean up usage messages. v0.4  7/24/2008 - add feature support for -import so that you can make artwork files v0.3  7/19/2008 - use os.path to manipulate paths so that things work nicely on windows v0.2  7/18/2008 - change command line structure to use -export (preparing to also add -import) and fix bugs in usage_* methods v0.1  7/13/2008 - released initial version, with export support for all 2.0.0 UIKit artwork
+    v1.2 10/04/2011 - fix major issues with premultiplied alpha and greyscale packaged images. support image flags. fix bugs in create. v1.1 08/21/2011 - fix problems with the 4.3.2 artwork files (and update them to 4.3.3) v1.0 07/07/2011 - support iOS 4.3. support Emoji files. v0.9 12/06/2010 - massive rewrite to support iOS 4.2.1 files.
+Totally new generator script based on cracking mach-o files. v0.8 09/13/2010 - support iPhone OS 4.1.0 and 3.2.0 artwork files. v0.7 12/07/2008 - support iPhone OS 2.2.0 artwork files from UIKit v0.6 07/28/2008 - support other image formats besides RGBA.
+Fix a filename-related bug (used relative name instead of absolute.) v0.5 07/25/2008 - add support for MobilePhone images, and clean up usage messages. v0.4 07/24/2008 - add feature support for -import so that you can make artwork files v0.3 07/19/2008 - use os.path to manipulate paths so that things work nicely on windows v0.2 07/18/2008 - change command line structure to use -export (preparing to also add -import) and fix bugs in usage_* methods v0.1 07/13/2008 - released initial version, with export support for all 2.0.0 UIKit artwork

 ### Contact Me